kurtosis-tech/kurtosis/docs/docs/guides/eth-network-dapp.md

 * Created a local Ethereum testnet over Docker using Kurtosis
 * Connected your local dApp development environment to the local Ethereum network
 * Deployed a dApp and ran a simple test against it on the local Ethereum network
-* Configured the underlying Ethereum network to have 2 nodes
+* Configured the underlying Ethereum network to have 3 nodes

 We’d love to hear from you on what went well for you, what could be improved, or to answer any of your questions.
-Don’t hesitate to reach out via Github or email us!
+Don’t hesitate to reach out via [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose) or [email us](mailto:feedback@kurtosistech.com)!

 ### Other examples and guides

-We encourage you to check out our [quickstart ](https://docs.kurtosis.com/quickstart)(where you’ll build a Postgres database and API on top) and our other examples in our [awesome-kurtosis repository](https://github.com/kurtosis-tech/awesome-kurtosis)** **where you’ll find examples, including packages for:
+We encourage you to check out our [quickstart](https://docs.kurtosis.com/quickstart) (where you’ll build a Postgres database and API on top) and our other examples in our [awesome-kurtosis repository](https://github.com/kurtosis-tech/awesome-kurtosis) where you’ll find some great examples, including packages for:

-* Spinning up the same local Ethereum testnet, but with additional services connected such as a transaction spammer (to simulate transactions), a fork monitor, and a connected Grafana and Prometheus instance
+* [Spinning up the same local Ethereum testnet](https://github.com/kurtosis-tech/eth2-package), but with additional services connected such as a transaction spammer (to simulate transactions), a fork monitor, and a connected Grafana and Prometheus instance
-* Performing a subnetworking test against the same local Ethereum network
+* Performing a [sub-networking test](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/ethereum-network-partition-test) against the same local Ethereum network